 You will be eligible if:

 - You (and your partner where applicable) earn or expect to earn the equivalent to 16 hours at National Minimum or Living Wage over the coming three months.
-This equates to £125.28 a week (or around £6,500 a year) for each parent over 25 years old or £118.08 a week (or around £6,000 a year) for each parent between 21 and 24 years old and £59.20 a week for apprentices in their first year.
-(Rates for the year from April 2018).
+This equates to £131.36 a week (or around £6,800 a year) for each parent over 25 years old or £123.20 a week (or around £6,400 a year).
+Amounts are lower for younger parents.
 This applies whether you are in paid employment, self-employed or on zero hours contract.

 - You (and your partner where applicable) are seeking the free childcare to enable you to work.